mennetorelli/Plumberz/README.md

 ```

 This shows us that:
-* The output from the first component must match the input from the
+* The output from the first component must match the input from the second.
-  second
-* We ignore the result type from the first component, and keep the
-  result of the second
+* We ignore the result type from the first component, and keep the result of the second.
-* The combined component consumes the same type as the first component
-  and produces the same type as the second component
+* The combined component consumes the same type as the first component and produces the same type as the second component.
-* Everything has to run in the same base monad
+* Everything has to run in the same base monad.

 Finally, a pipeline is run with the `runConduit` function.

 # Batch wordcount with Conduit
 To understand better how the library works, we implemented a simple wordcount script.
-The rationale is the following: the script reads from a .txt file, and counts occurrences of all the words contained into it, and finally prints the result to the user.
+The rationale is the following: the script reads from a .txt file, and counts occurrences of all the words contained into it,
+and finally prints the result to the user.

 All the versions described in this section are in the [wordcount_example.hs](code/wordcount_example.hs) file.

 ## Batch version without Conduit
-First of all, we implemented a version of the wordcount script without using Conduit library, to understand the benefits that Conduit provides.
+First of all, we implemented a version of the wordcount script without using Conduit library,
+to higlight the differences between a non-Conduit and a Conduit version, and understand the benefits that Conduit provides.

 ```haskell
 import Data.Char (isAlphaNum, toLower)